BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/deploy.md

-2. Upload the BFMeta.zip file (the compressed file contains the BFMeta program and the upgrade service program) and unzip it to the /data directory
+2. Upload the zip files (the compressed file contains the BFMeta program and the upgrade service program) and unzip it to the /data directory

    ```
-   unzip -o -q /data/release/BFMeta.zip -d /data/
+   unzip -o -q /data/release/bfmchain.zip -d /data/

    ```